Purple-Iverson/Documentation/Sprint 2/Meeting Minutes/Sprint Review.md

 * Explanantion to Prof. Klein on Question Bank System
 * Prof. Klein created course on moodle where we can test the exports
-* All imports are of form QTI (so if in CSV, convert to QTI) - question from Derrin, can be a lot of complexity
+* All imports are of form QTI (so if in CSV, convert to QTI) - question from Derrin (can be a lot of complexity)
 * Database Structure - do not store file in a blob in database, store in a file system.
 * Storing in QTI format itself - depends on how you want to query questions
 * Relook at using NoSQL, creating recreational database